Bandr-Mohammed/Bandr-Mohammed/README.md

 # Hi, I'm Bandr Mohammed 👋

-Cybersecurity student working on network configuration, security hardening, and incident response, with a Java background for tooling and automation.
+Cybersecurity student focusing on network configuration and security, as well as incident response, with a Java background for tooling and automation.

 ## What I'm into